Dignitary protection

 Protection based on continuous assessments

-In any particular case, designing the protection is dependent on continuous assessments made by the Service in relation to the protected person.
+In any particular case, designing the protection is dependent on continuous assessments made by the Service in relation to the protected dignitary.
 The Service assesses the criticality of the person's position, the potential threat posed to them, and vulnerabilities.
-In addition, special assessments are often formed before protected persons take part in particular events.
+In addition, special assessments are often formed before protected dignitaries take part in particular events.

 Together, these assessments provide the basis for the design of the protection, which is adapted to each specific occasion.
-Based on the assessments, appropriate protective measures are put in place, one of which could be providing a close protection officer to the protected person.
+Based on the assessments, appropriate protective measures are put in place, one of which could be to provide a dignitary with a close protection officer.

 The importance of cooperation